Zywave/booster/src/_areas/design-system/components/dialogs.md

 ---
 ## Usage

-A Dialog interrupts the current page to display an important message or decision as a window above all content on the page.
-This window overlays all functionality on the page until a required action is taken or the Dialog is dismissed.
+A Dialog interrupts the current page to display an important message or decision in a window in front of all the other content on the page.
+This window disables all other functionality of the current page until a required action is taken or the Dialog is dismissed.

 ![](/images/dialog_usage.svg)